 Clearbit/Breeze Intelligence has the simplest pricing for HubSpot users.
 Basic data enrichment and monthly refreshes are included at no extra cost with any Starter+ Core Seat.
 Advanced features like Buyer Intent and Smart Properties consume HubSpot Credits, with Professional plans receiving 3,000 credits/month and Enterprise receiving 5,000 credits/month.

-However, ZoomInfo offers something neither competitor does: ZoomInfo Lite, a permanent free tier with access to the B2B database, 10 monthly export credits, company searches, the Chrome extension, and WebSights Lite for up to 10 website visitor reveals per day.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite is a permanent free tier with access to the B2B database, 10 monthly export credits, company searches, the Chrome extension, and WebSights Lite for up to 10 website visitor reveals per day.
 No credit card, no time limit.
+Paid plans scale with usage -- no opaque tier names or seat-bundle pricing.

 The pricing comparison isn't straightforward because the platforms cover different ground.

-Clearbit is cheap if you're already on HubSpot, but it only solves enrichment.
+Clearbit is low-cost if you're already on HubSpot, but it only solves enrichment.

 Metadata is a significant investment, but it replaces agency spend on paid media management.

-ZoomInfo costs more, but it consolidates what would otherwise be three or four separate tools.
+ZoomInfo consolidates what would otherwise be three or four separate tools into one platform.

 Integration ecosystems reveal strategic priorities